Useful facts for your holiday to Cuba

 Please note that all passengers departing Cuba will be subject to a departure tax of 25CUC.
 This will be payable locally at time of departure.

 The official language is Spanish.
 In the main tourist areas most people will be able to speak English to a reasonable level.
 A basic understanding of Spanish would be helpful if you have aspirations to visit less tourist-friendly areas.

 If you’re staying at a resort or hotel there probably won’t be much need for you to travel around.
 Taxis are always available to take you on any trips you might need, and often these are 1950s American classic cars making your ride feel quite special.
 You can hire a car but some of the roads are a little treacherous.
 If you need to travel long distance, the bus can be a very good option.

 The Cuban Convertible Peso is the primary currency, although there is a second currency called the Cuban Peso that you probably won’t have much cause to use (it’s generally used in more rural and agricultural settings).
 Pound sterling and Traveller’s Cheques can be exchanged at the hotels.
 The US Dollar is not accepted.

 110V, 60 Hz, flat two pronged plugs in use

 Vaccination and Health

 Health requirements regularly change so please consult with your GP or specialist travel clinic well in advance of your holiday for specific information related to your travel and medical history.
-Additional information can be found by visiting NaTHNaC or MASTA Travel health.
+Additional information can be found by visiting MASTA Travel health.